Home Growers for Social Justice

 The goal of the Sacramento Valley Chapter’s Social Justice Program is to cultivate equity and inclusion in our chapter and the communities we serve so that we may all enjoy a just and safe chapter that is as diverse as our region.
+All of our programs and projects are open to the public.

 The summer of 2020 was a time of action for many.
 As individuals, companies, and nonprofit organizations began to reckon with their role in structural inequality and institutionalized racism, the California Native Plant Society clearly stated its commitment to building a more equitable and inclusive organization.
 In light of this commitment, the SacValley Chapter formed a Social Justice Committee in July 2020.